divya315/webtechda/readme.md

 # Web Development Projects

-A few web development projects for practice
+A few web development projects for practice.